acreunited/DesignPatterns/README.md

 - the Hollywood Principle guides us to put decision-making in high-level modules that can decide how and when to call low level modules
 - factory method is a specialization of template mthod

+Chapter9: Iterator Pattern

+- provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation